Pipicallu/Accordion/README.md

 # Reflections
 I enjoyed this challenge.
-Not only as it challenged me to replicated a piece of code from just by seeing an image but it was also gave me a glimpse of the type of work I will be doing should I be successfull throughout this process.
+Not only as it challenged me to replicate a piece of code from an image but it was also gave me a glimpse of the type of work I will be doing should I be successfull throughout this process.
 David told me that at Experian we work as part of a tech team that interacts with other teams accross the company, so I figured good documentation and git commit protocol would be greatly necessary and appreciated, I know that I am always grateful to see it myself.
 I had a great time throwing myself into this and I hope it shows in the quality of my code.
 I look forward to your feedback.

 -Thomas.